OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 ## How the original Neural Style Transfer was extended

-To make the application more interesting I decided to somehow extend the original algorithm.
+To make the application more interesting, I decided to extend the original algorithm somehow.
 What if we try to apply two styles simultaneously?
 Surprisingly, it worked quite well: styles are not overlapping but rather applied to different parts of the image depending on which part is more suitable for each style.
 Let us call it "dual NST".

 See [the example illustration above](#dual-nst-image).

-To implement a second style an extra style term in added to the total cost.
+To implement a second style an extra style term is added to the total cost.

-Feel free to play with it yourself, I would appreciate if you would share you results in comments.
+Feel free to play with it yourself, I would appreciate if you would share your results in comments.

 ## Architecture